Radar Reflectors

 Active radar enhancers like the Sea Me are becoming more easily available and common on yachts.
 Because of the cost and power consumption, I have only come across them on larger vessels where these issues tend to be less of a problem.
 These units use power to enhance the signal returned to the radar set and are far more effective that the passive models.
 They do seem to be the way ahead but at present they only operate on X-band radar and not on S-band.

 The other concern I have with them is what happens in an area like the Solent on a busy day if everyone turns them on?
-I imagine that they would very quickly become a nuisance and more of a hinderance to commercial vessels in this type of area.
+I imagine that they would very quickly become a nuisance and more of a hindrance to commercial vessels in this type of area.
 As RTEs become more common it will mean that the users of small craft will need to be disciplined enough in their use that they turn them off when they are clearly not required, I would also have a passive reflector available for those occasions when the power fails!

 If there is no-one working on the radar of an approaching ship it does not matter what equipment you have fitted, so a prudent yacht skipper will continue to sail defensively - all this means is that you try to avoid getting in to a dangerous position relative to a large vessel if possible.